Thursday, September 27, 2012

 Yeah, that one went right into the “circular file.”

 But if you could have a decent conversation with me, (assuming you met my logistical needs) that was most of the battle.
-Then I just needed to see that you were presentable, had some common sense and a little personal ambition.
+Then I just needed to see that you were presentable, and had some common sense and a little personal ambition.
 And because of my predisposition towards interesting people, I ended up hiring a fair share of flakes.
 I mean, I like flakes, sugar-frosted and otherwise.

 I remember one girl who used to crack me up on a regular basis.
 She kind of channeled (80s comic) Judy Tenuta’s “goddess” persona as her default demeanor.
 She was fun, but kind of mousy.
 Then she’d come out with some bizarre, salty statement right out of left field.
-Like one time when she was feeling some job pressure and yelled this at me in the back room:
+One time when she was feeling some job pressure and yelled this at me in the back room:

 I’m a fragile flower!
 I can’t deal with this shit!